sockdrawermoney/cpai/README.md

 ```

 Options:
-- `--tree` or `-t`: Generate a file and function tree (currently supports Javascript/TypeScript and Python).
+- `--tree` or `-t`: Generate a file and function tree (currently supports Javascript/TypeScript, Python, Solidity, and Rust).
 - `-f [FILENAME], --file [FILENAME]`: Output to file.
 If FILENAME is not provided, defaults to 'output-cpai.md'.
 - `-n, --noclipboard`: Don't copy to clipboard.
 - `-a, --all`: Include all files (including tests, configs, etc.).